Iterative Program Synthesis for Adaptable Social Navigation: Evaluation

 \subsection{Metrics}

 As a model-free approach to social navigation, LDIPS does not need any reward function to be specified -- it directly synthesizes ASPs from user demonstrations.
 However, we use three quantitative metrics to measure the difference in performance between different ASPs.
 To evaluate the impact on humans during navigation, we evaluate two social metrics, force and blame, as described in work on MPDM~\cite{mpdm2}.
-Force represents how much influence humans and the robot exert on each other as they travel, while blame approximates the robot's level of responsibility for this influence.
-To evaluate efficiency, we report the time taken in seconds for the robot to reach the navigation goal.
+Force is a metric of distance between the robot and the closest human, and represents the influence humans and the robot exert on each other as they travel, while blame is a metric of position and velocity that approximates the robot's level of responsibility for this influence.
+To evaluate efficiency, we report the time in seconds to reach the goal.